FakeKevin/A3_OS/README.md

 Assignment #3 - SYST 44288

-XGit bash was used to push the code to this repository.
+Git bash was used to push the code to this repository.

 ## Question 1